ju-liu/krylov/README.md

 scientists who emigrated to the US in the first half the 20th century.

-In 1972, aged 79, Lanczos gave two extensive interviews which are recorded on video and van be watched on YouTube:
+In 1972, aged 79, Lanczos gave two extensive interviews which are recorded on video and can be watched on YouTube:

 * [Lanczos about his life](https://youtu.be/PO6xtSxB5Vg)
 * [Lanczos about mathematics](https://youtu.be/avSHHi9QCjA)